randyp/jsts-test/README.md

-example of how to union polygons created by overlapping multiple paths
+An express app which gives a simplified example of how to union svg paths which create overlapping polygons.

+Assumptions
+* That the output is a polygon, not a multipolygon
+* No bezier curves

-if you make any changes to pages/*.js you must run ./build.sh
+If you make any changes to pages/*.js you must run ./build.sh